 Studying online means working together and collaborating with your classmates on various platforms like Skype, Google Drive, and Trello.
 Peter Vuong, Teaching Scholar in Deakin’s Faculty of Business and Law, emphasises the importance of connecting with peers.
 ‘The social side of [online learning] is vital to the success of students in every aspect.’

 So, when you study online at Deakin, you get access to a pool of diverse experts – both academics and your peers – in various fields.
-You also get to network with other students and, as experienced by Vuong, ‘possibly build long-term relations stretching out past your time at university.’.
+You also get to network and collaborate with other students and, as experienced by Vuong, ‘possibly build long-term relations stretching out past your time at university.’.

 Director of Teaching at Deakin’s Faculty of Business and Law, Michael Volkov, adds, ‘For students who engage fully, affectively, behaviourally and cognitively in the learning opportunities and experiences afforded by [online learning], it lessens any sense of isolation they may feel.’